Jaguar

 She’s Going Away Now

-Filed under: Songs | Tags: , | Comments Off
+Filed under: Uncategorized | Tags: , | Comments Off on She’s Going Away Now

 She’s Going Away Now is a song by Slushy written in March of 2011.
 It features the chords Bb, C, F, G and D. It does not have a guitar solo.
+It does have some good changes.

 Baby with the Big Tape Head

-Filed under: Songs | Tags: , | Comments Off
+Filed under: Uncategorized | Tags: , | Comments Off on Baby with the Big Tape Head

 Baby with the Big Tape Head is a pop song appearing on the Slushy Yellow EP.
 It was written by Max Epstein and originally performed by Boshus as “Baby with a Big Head”.
 The Slushy version features new lyrics and copious amounts of synthesized tape delay, earning the song its expanded title.